GovCompass

 fairness

-The responsible-AI principle that systems should not create or reinforce unjust discrimination; operationalised through bias testing, representative data and per-group thresholds — with multiple, mutually incompatible mathematical definitions.
+The responsible-AI principle that systems should not create or reinforce unjust discrimination; operationalized through bias testing, representative data and per-group thresholds.
+It has multiple, mutually incompatible mathematical definitions.
+Under the EU AI Act, providers of high-risk AI systems must examine their data sets for possible biases (Article 10), and several discriminatory uses are prohibited outright (Article 5).
+See bias, proxy discrimination, high-risk AI system, responsible AI.

 feedback loop

-A dynamic where a system's own outputs influence its future training data, amplifying initial patterns — e.g. investigating only flagged claims, then learning from those investigations.
+A dynamic where a system's own outputs influence its future training data, amplifying initial patterns, for example investigating only flagged claims, then learning from those investigations.

 fine-tuning

-Further training of an existing model on your own data to adapt its behaviour — which makes you responsible for the modification, potentially up to provider level.
+Further training of an existing model on your own data to adapt its behavior.
+This makes you responsible for the modification, potentially up to provider level.

 foundation model